mylivingweb/easyengine/README.md

 ee system install                     # install nginx, php, mysql, postfix ee site create example.com --wp       # create example.com and install wordpress on it
 ```
-**nginx will fail to reload due to unknown log format**

-## Upgrading which has not been tested at all for CentOS and will most likely fail

 ## More Site Creation Commands

 ### Standard WordPress Sites